Maybe You've Been Brainwashed Too: Background and recording

 Prior to forming the New Radicals, lead singer Gregg Alexander released two solo albums, Michigan Rain (1989) and Intoxifornication (1992).
 Both albums were commercially unsuccessful, generating no charting singles and receiving mixed reviews from critics.
 Before forming the group, Alexander had been dropped by two record labels: A&M and Epic Records.
 In 1997, Alexander signed to MCA Records and allegedly received a $600,000 advance.

 When recording Maybe You've Been Brainwashed Too, Alexander stated that he "completely ripped up the rules that applied to [his] first two records".
 While the album was credited to the New Radicals, it is often considered to be a Gregg Alexander album, as he wrote and produced most of its songs, played several instruments on it, and is the only constant member of the band.
 In reference to the wide variety of musicians he recruited to record the album, Alexander stated, "Most of that record was me pulling favors with studios or musicians that had played on earlier records and were like, 'Oh, Gregg's down on his luck—let's go play on his demo for the hell of it, we'll have a good laugh, have a couple of beers and maybe smoke a jay or whatever.'"

+Alexander was motivated to write the album after spending time traveling the world and witnessing the extent of global suffering and injustice.
+He wanted to express a newfound conviction that "the American Dream is a lie for most people", but also wanted to hold onto a "certain naivete" and "celebratory tone", feeling that upbeat and romantic music was the best way to get the message across.
+He told The Flint Journal:

 In addition to the songs included on the album, the New Radicals recorded several other songs during the recording session.
 Alternate mixes of tracks were released on singles: the radio edit of "You Get What You Give" is on its parent single, the instrumental cut of "Someday We'll Know" is included on some pressings of its parent single, and the radio edit of "Mother We Just Can't Get Enough" appears on its parent single (which was never officially made available for sale due to the band's split).
-Additionally, a song titled "The Decency League" was included as a B-side to "Someday We'll Know".
+Additionally, there were two B-sides, "To Think I Thought" and "The Decency League".